 During our free time in Regensburg, we enjoyed drinking smooth beers at the spacious and picturesque Biergarten, Spitalgarten.
 Grab a seat on their terrace and enjoy lovely views of the Danube River and Regensburg over a tasty lager, weiss, pils, IPA or dunkel.
 Spitalgarten is a wonderful spot to spend an hour or two of your free time relaxing in Regensburg.

 The Emerald Active guided tour, led by the wonderful activities director, Drazen, included a hike to the top of Veste Oberhaus.
-The fortress was founded in 1219 and previously served as the headquarters for the Bishop of Passau.
+The fortress was founded in 1219.
+It previously served as the headquarters for the Bishop of Passau.
 Its overlook offers majestic views across beautiful Passau and the three converging rivers.
 Veste Oberhaus currently houses a museum, a youth hostel, a restaurant with scenic views, as well as an open-air theatre dating back to 1934.

 Passau is a strikingly beautiful and charming destination.
 After touring the town, we enjoyed a delicious lunch onboard the ship.
 After lunch, we enjoyed our free time strolling Passau, including sampling its local cafes.
 At every destination, there is also the option to tour the area on bicycles too.